Enrico204/whatsapp-decoding/README.md

-This library aim to emulate the whatsapp web interface in order to create an usable gateway to whatsapp for bots and something like that.
+This library aim to emulate the whatsapp web interface in order to create an usable gateway to whatsapp.

-Packet samples are in tests/
+Please note that **bots and gateways** are not allowed by WhatsApp policy.

+This code is only for learning/research.

 Remember to set environment with `env.sh` script.